 When you’re exploring the Westfjords by camper van it’s more like wait for the Northern Lights.
 Without the need to get outside of the city and away from light pollution and with your van also your bed, scouting for Northern Lights has never been easier.
 Just slide the door to your camper van open and pop your head out.

 The mountains and fjords make for a stunning setting to witness one of nature’s greatest phenomenon.

 Discover the Turf House Tradition

 Iceland’s turf houses were a type of style of houses brought to the country by Nordic settlers.
 The turf houses offered superior insulation to those just made of stone or wood.
-This particular one is open so you can have a peek inside and is a roadside attraction near Hólmavík.
+This particular one is open so you can have a peek inside and is a free roadside attraction near Hólmavík.